Skip to content

 • The direction modifiers input and output may be used to specify whether a quantum parameter is input-only or output-only.
 Note that direction modifiers cannot be used with classical or function parameters.

-• The mutability modifiers permutable and const specify guarantees (and restrictions) on how the state of a quantum parameter may change within the function.
+• The const modifier provides guarantees (and restrictions) on how the quantum state may change within the function.
+Specifialy, a const parameter is immutable up to a phase.
 See Uncomputation for more details.

 • Qmod functions can also take functions as arguments.
 For details on this capability, see Operators.